arkntools/arknights-toolbox/README.md

 If you know about English / Japanese / Korean, and are willing to help us to translate some interface text, or improving translation, you can fork this project and then create a pull request after your translation is complete.
 I will show all contributors in the home page.

 All locale files are in `src/locales/{lang}/_.json`.
-You can refer to the translated file for translating.
+You can refer to locale files of other languages for translation.

 ----------